hopandfork/hopandfork.github.io/_posts/2017-03-01-change-identity.md

 comments: true
 ---

-**Change Indentity** is a simple Bash script for Unix OSs to modify the hostname and the MAC address related to a network interface.
+**Change Identity** is a simple Bash script for Unix OSs to modify the hostname and the MAC address related to a network interface.

 This script depends on two default applications which are installed in most Unix systems: `ifconfig` and `hostname`.